Rock Bottom (Lynsey de Paul and Mike Moran song): History

 The song contest was planned to take place on 2 April due to the cameramen and technicians being on strike, but it was rescheduled and finally took place on 7 May.
-The song was performed ninth on the night, following 's Os Amigos with "Portugal no coração" and preceding 's Pascalis, Marianna, Robert & Bessy with "Mathima Solfege".
+The song was performed ninth on the night, following 's Os Amigos with "Portugal no coração" and preceding 's Pascalis, Marianna, Robert & Bessy with "Mathima solfege".
 At the close of voting, it had received 121 points, placing second in a field of 18 entries.
 Lionel Blair choreographed de Paul and Moran's piano seated performance, as he had done for the programme deciding the UK's entry that year.
 In an interview with Gala magazine, Marie Myriam, the contest winner stated that she loved "Rock Bottom".

 It was preceded by "Save Your Kisses for Me" by Brotherhood of Man as the British representative at the 1976 Eurovision Song Contest and succeeded by Co-Co with "Bad Old Days" in 1978.
-De Paul was the last established and well-known international artist to enter the contest for the UK, until Scott Fitzgerald in 1988, and she was the first British entry to write and perform her own song.
+De Paul was the last established and well-known international artist to enter the contest for the UK, until Scott Fitzgerald in 1988.

-"Rock Bottom" charted in several European countries, topping the charts in Switzerland, no. 2 in Austria, no. 4 in Germany, no. 4 in Portugal, no. 6 in Sweden (no. 4 on the Poporama chart), no. 7 in Ireland and Norway, no.8 in Belgium and no. 10 in France and Israel.
-In the UK Singles Chart, it reached no. 19 but on the UK Juke Box Top 20 it reached no. 8.
-It also made no. 7 on the Europarade chart, no. 13 on the Radio Luxembourg Top 30.
+"Rock Bottom" charted in several European countries, topping the charts in Switzerland, number 2 in Austria, number 4 in Germany, number 4 in Portugal, number 6 in Sweden (number 4 on the Poporama chart), number 7 in Ireland and Norway, number 8 in Belgium, number 21 in Finland and number 10 in France and Israel.
+In the UK Singles Chart, it reached number.
+19 but on the UK Juke Box Top 20 it reached number 8.
+It also made number 7 on the Europarade chart, number 13 on the Radio Luxembourg Top 30.
 On the basis of sales from the record-buying public of Europe, it was the winning entry, outperforming the contest's winner, a quarter of a million copies being sold in Germany alone, where it was the 38th best selling single of 1977.
-After the Eurovision Song Contest, it was released as one of the tracks on an EP in Portugal entitled "Conjunto Pentagrama" ("Pentogram Set"), together with the French entry "L'Oiseau Et L'Enfant", the Irish entry "It's Nice To Be In Love Again" and the Monaco entry "Une Petite Française".
+It was the 61st best selling single in the French 1977 year end chart.
+The single was also released on the Polydor label in Japan in July 1977.

-In a ranking by The Daily Telegraph of all of the UK's Eurovision Song Contest entries over the last 59 years, "Rock Bottom" came in at no. 9 and a year later they wrote "Not just a fun, honky-tonk tune, but also a rather memorable performance.
+In a ranking by The Daily Telegraph of all of the UK's Eurovision Song Contest entries over the last 59 years, "Rock Bottom" came in at number 9 and a year later they wrote "Not just a fun, honky-tonk tune, but also a rather memorable performance.
 Moran and de Paul were dressed in fetching Edwardian morning-suits, sat back-to-back playing a pair of duelling grand pianos."
 In an analysis of all Eurovision Song Contest songs that entered the German singles chart, it was ranked number 20, based on number of weeks on the chart and chart positions achieved.
-In 2021, PRS for Music revealed a top 20 of most played UK Eurovision entries and "Rock Bottom" was number 13.